aajanki/yle-dl/README.md

 Below are general installation instructions.
-See a [separate page](OS-install-instructions.md) for specialized installation instructions for Debian, Ubuntu and Mac OS X.
+See a [separate page](OS-install-instructions.md) for specialized installation instructions for Debian, Ubuntu, Mac OS X and Windows.

 ### 1. Install the dependencies ###